 Statistical research involves developing and applying methods to learn from data.

-Computational Statistics: Most real-life applications of statistics require the use of computational methods.
-We have expertise across a range of such methods, including: MCMC, sequential Monte Carlo and approximate Bayesian computation.
-Of particular focus is how to implement such methods in modern settings where we wish to fit complex stochastic models to large data sets.
+Most real-life applications of statistics require the use of computational methods.
+We have expertise in a range of such methods, including MCMC, sequential Monte Carlo and approximate Bayesian computation.
+Of particular focus is how to implement such methods in modern settings where we wish to fit complex stochastic models to large datasets.

-Robust estimation for Finance: Our research focuses on the analysis of robust estimators of the parameters associated with volatility model of financial time series, such as GARCH models.
-We study them both theoretically and empirically based on simulated and real data sets.
+Our research focuses on the analysis of robust estimators of the parameters associated with volatility model of financial time series, such as GARCH models.
+We study them both theoretically and empirically based on simulated and real datasets.